jbrechtel/blog/_posts/2012-12-26-robby-the-robot-in-clojure.markdown

 #### Going from a state to an action

-First I need a way to represent a state given an agent, room and position.
-For that I used this function.
+First we need a way to determine a state given an agent, room and position.
+A simple map of each direction and whether it's clean, dirty, or a wall should do:

 <script src="https://gist.github.com/4215778.js"> </script>

+A state is a map of direction to contents.

 Now we need to associate states like that with indices into Robby's genome.

-Robby's genome has 243 entries in it so writing the mapping by hand is out of the question.
+Robby's genome has 243 entries in it, thus writing the mapping by hand is out of the question.
-I would need a way to map a given state (e.g. north:clean south:clean west:dirty east:clean current:dirty) to a given action using a given agent's genome.
-Essentially this means I needed a way to convert that state to an index in the agent's array of genes.
-To do this I decided to build a map with states for keys and array indices as values.
+We need a way to map a given state (e.g. north:clean south:clean west:dirty east:clean current:dirty) to a an action using a given agent's genome.
+With the datastructues we have this means writing another map of state to gene index.

-This map would have 243 entries in it so writing it by hand was out of the question.
-I know what I really need is an array of each state and from that I can pretty easily construct a map using the reduce function (Clojure's left fold).
-Luckily I had a hunch that Clojure's [for](http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/for) function would be a list comprehension that takes an arbitrary number of lists.
-This lets me write what would be an ugly set of nested for loops in Java or C# in a pretty concise way.

-After that I looked around for an easier way to build a map from an array and found the handy [zipmap](http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/zipmap) function.
+If we're not going to write this map by hand then what do we do?
+Well we can start by generating an array of every possible state using Clojure's [for](http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/for) function.

+With that we can generate every possible state in one vector and then use Clojure's handy [zipmap](http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/zipmap) function to create a resulting map of state to integer.

 The end result looked like this

 <script src="https://gist.github.com/4118377.js"> </script>

-Now I could go from an agent, room and coordinates in that room to derive an action that agent should take.
+Now we can determine an agent's state from the agent, room and position within that room.
+Then go from a state to an index into an agent's genome to determine which action the agent will take.

-She uses the evolved algorithm to demonstrate the ingenuity of evolution.

-[jvm]: The JVM is great.
+That's enough for now, next time we'll talk about crossover, mutation and using infinite sequences to represent things like generations and and agent's lifetime in a room.